abpframework/abp/docs/en/Multi-Tenancy.md

 Install-Package Volo.Abp.MultiTenancy
 ````

-Then you can add **AbpMultiTenancyAbstractionsModule** dependency to your module:
+Then you can add **AbpMultiTenancyModule** dependency to your module:

 ````C#
 using Volo.Abp.Modularity;